FLYSLOW/read-javascript-source/README.md

-# Read Source of Classic JavaScript Library
+# Read JavaScript Source
+Learn from master by reading their javascript source code.
 ## Include
 * Zepto.js